y1zhou/knowledge-base/content/courses/maths-stat/7-stat6520-review/index.md

   - Mathematical Statistics
   - Statistics

-summary: "A brief review of probability theory "
+summary: "A brief review of probability theory and statistics we've learnt so far."
 date: 2020-01-08T09:57:16-04:00
 toc: true
 type: docs  # Do not modify.